IntersectMBO/cardano-updates/blog/2023-09-12-node-cli-api.md

 `stake-address delegation-certificate` (delagating to a stake pool) to `stake-address stake-delegation-certificate` to distinguish between stake delegation to a pool and votes delegation to a drep.
 On top of that, there is a new type of delegation certificate to delegate (stake) to a stake pool and (votes) to a drep simultaneosuly `stake-address stake-and-vote-delegation-certificate`.
 Note that change is not included on  8.3 but will come on 8.4

+Removing `--conway-era` flag from all the `transaction` sub-commands.

 Update description fields in delegation certificates from `Stake Address Delegation Certificate` to respectively (Conway onwards):
   - `Stake Delegation Certificate`
   - `Vote Delegation Certificate`